hermanussen/tictactoe/README.md

 I wanted to see how far I could take this and have a little fun with the technology (Node, GitHub actions, Azure, ...).
 You can see the result here: https://robinhstorage.z6.web.core.windows.net/

+## How can I set this up myself?

+Just fork the repo and add the following secrets to the configuration:

+- *DEST_BASE_URL* - Destination url to the Azure Blob storage.
+E.g.: `https://yourstorageaccountname.blob.core.windows.net/%60web` (%60 is a $ sign)
+- *SAS_TOKEN* - Shared access signature token for the storage account.
+More info: https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview#sas-token

 ## Can I run this locally?

 Sure.
 Just run `node ./renderHtml.js` and `node ./renderGifs.js`.
 Or use the Docker setup by running `docker-compose up --build` (runs a nginx webserver with the result).
 Please note that it will take very long to run these applications.